Humans take up a lot of space in this world. From the food we eat to the waste we produce, the scary fact is that we're living outside our means.

-If we continue using natural resources we don't have, we'll eventually run out.
+If we continue using natural resources in an unsustainable way, we'll eventually run out.
 From depleted groundwater to increased CO2 in our air, we'll all feel the effects.

 how can you lower your carbon footprint?

-The facts may be alarming, but something can be done!
-Living a greener lifestyle doesn't mean you have to give up modern comforts.
+The facts may be alarming, but something can be done.
+Living a greener lifestyle doesn't mean you have to give up all your modern comforts.
 If every person made just a few concessions, we could start to see a difference.